Skip to Content

 If you love street art, I suggest checking out some of East London’s cool graffiti scene (you will have seen some in Brick Lane already), but it’s a bit tricky to find all of the colorful pieces, which is why I recommend taking a free London street art walking tour (tipping mandatory!) with a local guide who will also give you some insights on the artists and East London in general.
 The tour runs five times a week at 2pm, online reservations are necessary.
 If you can’t make the tour, here’ are two self-guided street art walks:

-East London street art and Brick LaneSince this day is all about markets, you can’t miss Camden’s famous markets, which can be an all-day activity – it’s easy to get lost in the giant maze of different markets, all set around the locks of Regent’s Canal.
-Since I moved to London for the first time in 2005, the markets have become a major tourist attraction and some of them have also seen a revamp.
 And yes, it is crowded, but it’s still one of my favorite things to do in London, and the food stalls alone are worth the trip to Camden.
 If you’ve still got stamina after all the market strolls, head south along Regent’s Canal until you reach Primrose Hill.
-It’s a lovely walk and the views over London from the top of Primrose Hill are unbeatable (on a sunny day, that is!).3 day London itinerary
+It’s a lovely walk and the views over London from the top of Primrose Hill are unbeatable (on a sunny day, that is!).Camden Town

 Tips for visiting London with little time and little money: